muratk5n/thirdwave/en/README.md

 ---

 Chevron lawyer as a federal judge?
-Somebody clearly did some due diligence 🤨
+Somebody clearly did their due diligence 🤨

 ---